 Preventive maintenance plays a vital role in maintaining the optimal condition of your facility’s equipment and systems.
 Here are three important KPIs related to preventive maintenance:

 Tracking the total cost of equipment helps you assess the expenses associated with maintenance and repairs.
-This KPI lets you identify equipment that is costly to maintain and may require replacement.
-By optimizing your equipment investment, you can reduce long-term costs and enhance operational efficiency.
+This KPI allows you to identify equipment that is costly to maintain and may require replacement.
+By optimising your equipment investment, you can reduce long-term costs and enhance operational efficiency.

-The scheduled work orders KPI measures the number of maintenance tasks that have been planned and scheduled in advance.
-This KPI ensures preventive maintenance is carried out systematically, reducing the likelihood of equipment failures and minimizing unplanned downtime.
+Scheduled work orders measure the number of maintenance tasks that have been planned and scheduled in advance.
+This KPI ensures that preventive maintenance is carried out systematically, reducing the likelihood of equipment failures and minimising unplanned downtime.

 Maintaining the condition of your facility’s assets is crucial for long-term sustainability.
 Here’s a key KPI related to asset condition:

-Tracking the total time spent on reactive maintenance helps you assess the effectiveness of your preventive maintenance program.
-By minimizing reactive maintenance and increasing the focus on proactive measures, you can reduce costly repairs, extend asset lifespan, and improve overall operational efficiency.
+Tracking the total time spent on reactive maintenance helps you assess the effectiveness of your preventive maintenance programme.
+By minimising reactive maintenance and increasing the focus on proactive measures, you can reduce costly repairs, extend asset lifespan and improve overall operational efficiency.

-By diligently tracking these essential facility management KPIs, you can gain valuable insights into your facility’s performance and make informed decisions to optimize operations.
-Implementing robust facility management software, such as MRI Software, can streamline your KPI reporting, empower data-driven decision-making, and help you achieve efficient facilities management.
+By diligently tracking these essential facility management KPIs, you can gain valuable insights into your facility’s performance and make informed decisions to optimise operations.
+Implementing robust facility management software can streamline your KPI reporting, empower data-driven decision-making and help you achieve efficient facilities management.